anymod/ub-docs/source/index.html.md

 # Introduction

+<aside class="notice">These docs are for using the API.
+See the <a href="https://guide.userfront.com" target="_blank">Guide</a> for general information and to set up Userfront.</aside>

-You can use the Userfront API to get information and perform actions on various users in your project.
+You can use the Userfront API to programmatically get information and perform actions on user records in your project.

-We have language bindings in Shell (Terminal) and JavaScript.
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

-<aside class="warning">These docs aren't quite ready yet.
-Check back soon!</aside>

 # Authentication